Amazon Product Photography Requirements: The Complete Checklist

 Get Your Amazon Images Right the First Time

-Amazon's image requirements exist to maintain marketplace quality -- and they're not getting more lenient.
+Amazon's image requirements exist to maintain marketplace quality: and they're not getting more lenient.
 Every rejected image means delayed listings, lost sales, and wasted time re-shooting or re-editing.

 Whether you're launching your first product or managing a catalog of thousands, the photography standards are the same.
 Get them right, and your images become your most powerful sales tool.
 Get them wrong, and your listing sits suppressed while competitors take your sales.